Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/3-using-gp-port-zynq.md

 ![](./media/image38.jpeg)

-You can use the system created in [Using the Zynq SoC Processing System](#2-using-zynq.md) and continue after [Creating an Embedded Processor Project](2-using-zynq.md#creating-an-embedded-processor-project).
+You can use the system created in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a> and continue after [Creating an Embedded Processor Project](2-using-zynq.md#creating-an-embedded-processor-project).

-In the examples in this chapter, we will expand on the design in [Using the Zynq SoC Processing System](#2-using-zynq.md).
+In the examples in this chapter, we will expand on the design in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a>.
 You will make the following design changes:

 -   The fabric-side AXI GPIO is assigned a 1-bit channel width and is connected to the SW5 push- button switch on the ZC702 board.